trezzuri/erpnext-docs/docs/en/accounts/shareholder.md

 Any profit or loss made by a Company belongs to the Shareholders and hence the Shareholders are a liability to the Company.

-ERPNext allows you to keep a track of all your Shareholders and maintain Share Transfers, Share Ledger and Share Balances.
+SOMA allows you to keep a track of all your Shareholders and maintain Share Transfers, Share Ledger and Share Balances.
 A shareholder is uniquely identified by the Shareholder ID.
 Normally this ID is a [Naming Series](/docs/en/setting-up/settings/naming-series) starting with 'ACC-SH-'.
 Also as soon as the Shareholder makes even a single transaction, a Folio number is allocated to him.
 This also is unique to the Shareholder.

 To access the Shareholder list, go to: